Laurie Metcalf: 2008–2019: Broadway roles and Lady Bird

 In 2016, Metcalf took a dramatic turn in the third episode of Louis C.K.'s self-funded show Horace and Pete, for which she was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.
 Matt Brenann of IndieWire praised Metcalf's performance: "Metcalf's inflections and expressions [are the narrative's] central characters; C.K.'s unflinching direction drinks her performance to the lees, to the point that Sarah's recollection of an afternoon sunbathing bristles with suspense, approaching the edge of some invisible precipice."
 On April 28, 2017, it was announced that a revival of Roseanne was in the works and that Metcalf along with most of the original cast and some of the producers would return for the limited series that was being shopped around with ABC and Netflix the frontrunners to land the show.
 On May 16, 2017, producers confirmed that eight episodes would air mid-season in 2018 on ABC.
 On May 29, 2018, in the wake of racist remarks by Barr posted on Twitter regarding former president Barack Obama's advisor Valerie Jarrett, ABC cancelled the revival after a single season.

 Metcalf reprised her role in The Conners, a spinoff of Roseanne without Barr's involvement which premiered in fall 2018.
 In 2018, Metcalf's portrayal of Jackie Harris earned a fifth Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series nomination for her work on the revival of Roseanne.
-The show would have a seven season run before concluding on April 23, 2025.
+The show had a seven season run before concluding on April 23, 2025.

 Metcalf appeared on Broadway in Lucas Hnath's A Doll's House, Part 2 with Chris Cooper at the John Golden Theatre. which opened in April 2017.
-She received critical acclaim for her performance and earned her first Tony Award, winning for Best Actress in a Play.
-In 2017, Metcalf received universal critical acclaim for her performance in Greta Gerwig's coming of age film Lady Bird starring alongside Saoirse Ronan and Tracy Letts.
-For her performance, she was nominated for numerous awards, including the Academy Award, Golden Globe, SAG, BAFTA, Critics Choice and the Independent Spirit Award.
-The following year Metcalf performed in the Broadway revival of Three Tall Women with Glenda Jackson and Allison Pill at the John Golden Theatre in 2018.
-She won her second consecutive Tony Award, this time for Best Featured Actress in a Play.
-Metcalf played Hillary Clinton opposite John Lithgow as Bill Clinton in Lucas Hnath's Hillary and Clinton on Broadway in 2019 at the John Golden Theatre.
+She received critical acclaim for her performance and she won her first Tony Award.
+In 2017, Metcalf received universal critical acclaim for her performance as tough-loving mother Marion McPherson in Greta Gerwig's coming-of-age film Lady Bird starring alongside Saoirse Ronan and Tracy Letts.
+For her performance, she was nominated for numerous awards, including the Academy Award, Golden Globe, SAG, BAFTA, Critics' Choice and the Independent Spirit Award.
+In 2018, Metcalf performed in the Broadway revival of Three Tall Women with Glenda Jackson and Allison Pill at the John Golden Theatre in 2018.
+She won her second consecutive Tony Award.
+The following year, Metcalf played Hillary Clinton opposite John Lithgow as Bill Clinton in Lucas Hnath's Hillary and Clinton on Broadway, again at the John Golden Theatre.
 The play was directed by Joe Mantello and tells a fictional account of Hillary Clinton's 2008 presidential campaign.
-It ran April 18, 2019, through June 23, 2019.
-Metcalf was nominated for the 2019 Tony Award, Best Performance by an Actress in a Leading Role in a Play.
+It ran April 18, 2019 through June 23, 2019.
+Metcalf was nominated for the Tony Award for Best Actress in a Play.